10mm vs. 9mm: Stopping Power, Recoil, and Best Use Cases

 Cost and Availability

-Buying in bulk is always smart, make sure to check out our stock of 9mm bulk ammo.
+Buying in bulk is always smart.
+Make sure to check out our stock of 9mm bulk ammo!

-For those who are looking to find some 10mm pistols, they are a bit harder to come by.
-The Glock 20 and Colt Delta Elite are the two most popular options, however, Smith and Wesson, Springfield, CZ, and Tanfoglio also have 10mm offerings.
+As far as firearms are concerned, 9mm pistols are extremely easy to find new and used.
+Pistols chambered for 10mm are a bit harder to come by.
+The Glock 20 and Colt Delta Elite are the two most popular options, although Smith & Wesson, Springfield, CZ, and Tanfoglio also have 10mm offerings.

-9mm vs 10mm: Ballistics
+9mm vs. 10mm: Ballistics

 10mm Ballistics: Chart of Average 10mm Ballistics

-Note: This information comes from the manufacturer and is for informational purposes only.
-The actual ballistics obtained with your firearm can vary considerably from the advertised ballistics.
+Note: This information comes from ammo manufacturers.
+Actual ballistics obtained with your firearm can vary considerably from advertised ballistics.
 Also, ballistics can vary from lot to lot with the same brand and type load.

 9mm Ballistics: Chart of Average 9mm Luger Ballistics